jhu9000/feeds_paragraph_by_guid/README.md

-This module allows paragraphs to be attached to entities during a feed import.
+This module connects feeds-imported entities with feeds-imported paragraphs.

-It does this by adding an entity presave event to the import process and then matching paragraph feed item guid with entity feed item guid.
+This is done by adding a presave event to the entity feed import.
+Each entity "feeds item guid" is used to lookup paragraphs with matching feeds item guids.

-Feed item guid mapping should be set as "unique" so duplicates are not created.

 The entity feed must map a feed item guid.

 The simplest guid could be: [node id]

 A more complex guid could take into account imports from multiple sites and be prefixed with a site key: [site key]-[nid]

 Paragraph feeds must map a feed item guid with this specific pattern:
 [entity feed item guid]-[field machine name]-[delta]

-The entity presave event will loop through every field.
-For each paragraph field it will query the database for any paragraph feed items that match [entity feed item guid]-[field machine name] sorted by the full guid (ie. including [delta]) ascending.
+The entity presave event will loop through every entity field.
+For each paragraph field it will query the database for any paragraph guids that match [entity feed item guid]-[field machine name] sorted by the full guid (ie. including [delta]) ascending.

-The resulting paragraphs are set to the entity paragraph field.
+These paragraphs are set to the entity paragraph field.

+Feed item guid mappings should be set as "unique" so duplicates are not created.

-Paragraph feeds imports should run beforehand so that the paragraphs exist for other feeds to lookup.
+Paragraph feeds imports should run first so that the paragraphs exist for other entity feeds to lookup.

 The presave event only triggers if feeds detects there are changes.
 This means that in some situations the feed setting `Force Update` should be enabled.

 ## Example

-The site has a node content type "page" with a paragraphs field "field_paragraphs".
+Site has a node content type "page" with a paragraphs field "field_paragraphs".

-The site also has a paragraph type with a text field "field_paragraph_title".
+Site also has a paragraph type with a text field "field_paragraph_title".

 Node page feed mapping
 - feeds item guid, json source: guid